beld/beld.github.io/_posts/2016-01-07-object-oriented-refreshing.markdown

 ##### From Phenomena and Concepts to Abstraction and Modeling

-Phenomenon: An object in the world of a domain as you perceive <br />
+Phenomenon: An object in the world of a domain as you perceive
-Concept: Describes the common properties of phenomena, 3-tuple: name, purpose and members <br />
+Concept: Describes the common properties of phenomena, 3-tuple: name, purpose and members
-Abstraction: Classification of phenomena into concepts <br />
+Abstraction: Classification of phenomena into concepts
-Modeling: Development of abstractions to answer specific questions about a set of phenomena while ignoring irrelevant details <br />
+Modeling: Development of abstractions to answer specific questions about a set of phenomena while ignoring irrelevant details

-Type: A concept in the context of programming languages <br />
+Type: A concept in the context of programming languages
-Instance: A member of a specific type <br />
+Instance: A member of a specific type
 Classes:
-- A complex type is represented by a *class* <br />
+- A complex type is represented by a *class*
-- A class is a code template for a concept, that is used to create *instances* of that concept <br />
+- A class is a code template for a concept, that is used to create *instances* of that concept

-Objects: An *instance of a class* at runtime is called Object <br />
+Objects: An *instance of a class* at runtime is called Object

 ##### Four Features of Object-oriented Programming Languages
 - Abstraction